chipbuster/Energy-Languages-Setup/README.md

 ### Rationale and Background

-The Energy Languages benchmark is becoming more commonly cited, for example, in [this article about crypto efficiency](https://cryptomode.com/c-is-the-most-energy-efficient-and-fastest-programming-language-study-finds/) or [this AWS announcement about switching to Rust](https://aws.amazon.com/blogs/opensource/sustainability-with-rust/).
+The Energy Languages benchmark is becoming more commonly cited in discussions about choosing programming languages, for example, in [this article about crypto efficiency](https://cryptomode.com/c-is-the-most-energy-efficient-and-fastest-programming-language-study-finds/) or [this AWS announcement about switching to Rust](https://aws.amazon.com/blogs/opensource/sustainability-with-rust/).